 James Kitching developed a deep insight into life in the Permian Period, populated by mammal-like reptiles called therapsids.
 He was almost super-human in his ability to spot a fossil lurking deep in a rock formation.
 This was a crucial time, more than 251-million years ago, when reptiles were about to evolve into mammals.
 And Kitching was onto their case.

-At 1 stage there was a lot of debate about whether Gondwana (South America, southern Africa and Antarctica in one continent) had ever existed.
+At one stage there was a lot of debate about whether Gondwana (South America, southern Africa and Antarctica in one continent) had ever existed.
 So Kitching was recruited to fly down to Antarctica and look for fossils common to both continents.

-And it was there, on a rocky shelf with snow falling all about, that he found the fossilised skeleton of Thrinaxodon, just like the 1 he had found near Bethulie in the southern Free State province of South Africa.
+And it was there, on a rocky shelf with snow falling all about, that he found the fossilised skeleton of Thrinaxodon, just like the one he had found near Bethulie in the southern Free State province of South Africa.

-Interviewed by the prestigious New Scientist magazine in 1996, Kitching had this to say about the length and breadth of his travels: ‘My colleagues here tell me I've walked the equivalent of 3 times round the globe, but I don't believe them.
+Interviewed by the prestigious New Scientist magazine in 1996, Kitching had this to say about the length and breadth of his travels: ‘My colleagues here tell me I've walked the equivalent of three times round the globe, but I don't believe them.
 I'd say it was only about once round the world...’